 Film Industry Role: Screenwriter

-Major Awards and Nominations: Winner of the BAFTA Film Award and the Oscar for Best adapted Screenplay for Dangerous Liaisons (1988)
+Major Awards and Nominations: Winner of the BAFTA and Academy Award for Best Original Screenplay for "The King's Speech" (2011)

 A Londoner by birth, after the Seidler family's apartment was bombed during the Blitz in World War II, writer David Seidler developed a profound childhood stutter.
 As a result, George VI, the stammering King who had to speak, became a boyhood hero, role model, and inspiration.

 Growing up in Long Island, New York, before his film career David attended Cornell University, where he graduated with a A.B. in English in 1959.